neerajbaid/NBEmojiSearchView/README.md

 NBEmojiSearchView *emojiSearchView = [[NBEmojiSearchView alloc] init];
 [emojiSearchView installOnTextField:textField];
 ```
-You control sizing and placement of the `searchView`.
-The `searchView` will appear and disappear at the appropriate times automatically.
+You control sizing and placement of the `emojiSearchView`.
+The `emojiSearchView` will appear and disappear at the appropriate times automatically.

 ###Customization